ArmyAntSEC/GGGT/MMMT_eng_raw.md

 ### Game Master Instructions

 When the last dream sequence is complete, tell the players to put the table and chairs back and to sit down.
 Start the act once everything is in order.
-Inform Daughter F that she should say the first line of the act by saying whatever is on her characters mind.
+Inform Daughter F that she should start the act by saying whatever is on her characters mind.

 ## Act 5: Resolution / The Day After

 _20 minutes.
 Granny D is invited back for mid-morning "fika".
 This act resolves the conflicts from previous acts.
 Started by Daughter F and ended by Mother E._

 The last act takes place on the following day.
 All, both living and dead, have gathered for a mid-morning "fika".
-During this act, the characters try to find a resolution to their relationships and conflicts with the other living and dead characters.
+During this act, the characters try to find a resolution to their relationships and conflicts with the other characters, both living and dead.
 This resolution can be either negative (Meaning the characters agree to disagree) or positive (Meaning the characters find common ground and understanding).
 In this act, it can make sense for living characters to address their dead relatives directly, but unfortunately the living still have a hard time hearing any responses from the dead.

-The scene, and the game, ends with Mother E being called on her phone by the auction house and informing them about her final decision regarding the Tiara.
+The scene, and the game, ends with Mother E being called on her phone by the auction house and asking about her final decision regarding the Tiara.
 Alternatively, Mother E calls the auction firm to inform them about her decision.
 During this phone call, all other characters must listen in silence.
 When Mother E hangs up, the game has ended.

 ### Game Master instructions